Resident-only parking across from Streator High School rejected by council

 “It’s never been an issue.
 It’s never been brought to my attention as a superintendent that there were issues across the street,” Cameron said.

-Cameron said while the district understands the concerns those residents may have, the current situation is limited.
-He said the school currently has 229 parking spots, but upcoming construction of a vocational building will reduce that number by 65 spots.
+Cameron said that although the district understands the concerns those residents may have, the current situation is limited.
+He said the school has 229 parking spots, but upcoming construction of a vocational building will reduce that number by 65 spots.

-Cameron pointed out the ordinance wouldn’t eliminate the parking problem, as staff members would still need a place to park.
+Cameron pointed out that the ordinance wouldn’t eliminate the parking problem, as staff members still would need a place to park.

 “If you do pass this ordinance for the north side of Morrell, staff members are just going to start parking on the other streets,” he said.
 “If we close even just the right side down, I just think it only adds to the congestion.”